What is an internship?

-- Career Exploration – Internships allow students to explore career options within their field of study.
+- Career Exploration – Internships allow students to explore career options within their fields of study.

 - Related Work Experience – Internships provide the opportunity for students to gain valuable work experience prior to graduation.

-- Academic Credit – Students may earn academic credit for their internship experience.
+- Academic Credit – Students may earn academic credit for internship experiences.

 - Financial Assistance – Students interning with for-profit organizations may be paid for their work.

 When should I start exploring internship opportunities?
 Internships are competitive.
 Early preparation will improve your chances of securing one.
 As soon as you come to campus, you should begin to work towards making yourself an exceptional candidate.
 This includes maintaining a high GPA as well as taking part in other activities and career-related workshops, including résumé writing.
 Take advantage of faculty/staff resources that can help you develop and fine-tune your résumé.
 A strong résumé that readily speaks to your strengths will position you to begin searching for potential employers.